ponraj1990/Gamersspot/TESTING_VOICE_ALERTS.md

 4. **Start a timer** on any station (e.g., PS5 Station 2)

 5. **Wait for the alerts:**
-   - At **55 seconds**: You'll hear "PS5 Station 2 - you have 5 minutes left for 1 hour"
+   - At **55 seconds**: "PS5 Station 2 - you have 5 minutes left for 1 hour"
-   - At **60 seconds**: You'll hear "PS5 Station 2 - you have completed 1 hour"
+   - At **60 seconds**: "PS5 Station 2 - you have completed 1 hour"
+   - At **115 seconds**: "PS5 Station 2 - you have 5 minutes left for 2 hours"
+   - At **120 seconds**: "PS5 Station 2 - you have completed 2 hours"
+   - At **175 seconds**: "PS5 Station 2 - you have 5 minutes left for 3 hours"
+   - At **180 seconds**: "PS5 Station 2 - you have completed 3 hours"
+   - At **235 seconds**: "PS5 Station 2 - you have 5 minutes left for 4 hours"
+   - At **240 seconds**: "PS5 Station 2 - you have completed 4 hours"

 6. **Disable Test Mode** when done:
    ```javascript